 TC-1734 is a novel small molecule.
-We have completed the dosing phase of a Phase II clinical trial of TC-1734 in AAMI designed to further assess its effects on cognition in a cognitively impaired elderly population.
-In 2004, we completed a Phase II clinical trial of TC-1734 in 70 elderly persons with AAMI and a Phase II clinical trial of TC-1734 in 36 elderly persons classified with MCI, a condition marked by cognitive impairment that is more severe than AAMI but less severe than Alzheimer's disease.
+In March 2006, we completed a Phase II clinical trial of TC-1734 in 168 persons with AAMI.
+In 2004, we completed a Phase II clinical trial of TC-1734 in 70 persons with AAMI and a Phase II clinical trial of TC-1734 in 36 persons with MCI, a condition marked by cognitive impairment that is more severe than AAMI but less severe than Alzheimer's disease.
 We had previously evaluated TC-1734 in 84 healthy volunteers in four Phase I clinical trials.